kontrol-apa/flipblob-contracts/README.md

 5. Hard limits on payouts against an exploit
 6. Array interface for onchain random number hashes
 7. Counters for simple indexing replacement for the backend.

+### Security
+* what happens if someone sends are request for a request id without a hash, if its 0,